 Global History in Oxford is defined broadly as the global movement of people, goods, and ideas, and the consequences that flow from this movement.
 Chronologically, it extends across all historical periods from Ancient to Late Modern.
 Through workshops, networks, conferences, and publications, the Centre provides a history of the world which both decentres and includes Europe, encouraging cooperation between historians of different periods and places.

 We rigorously engage with histories of empires and the problematic legacies of colonialism both in Britain and elsewhere in the world, hosting a range of research and courses that critically assess the historical nature and ongoing impact of empires and decolonisation.

-The Centre has particular strengths in Conflict, Science, Gender, Ecology, Capitalism, Empires, and Migration.
+The Centre has particular strengths in Religion, Conflict, Science, Gender, Ecology, Capitalism, Empires, and Migration.
 See Projects.